Chinese Manichaeism: Texts

 Although there is no shortage of documentation of Manichaeism in southern China (mostly in the form of highly critical books about the religion), doctrinal and liturgical writings remain rare.
 Nearly all present knowledge of the beliefs and teachings of Chinese Manichaeism (including its presence in the Tarim Basin region) draws from three texts compiled before the end of the 9th century: the Traité, the Hymnscroll, and the Compendium.

 Besides a few absent opening lines, the Traité (摩尼教殘經 (Móníjiào cán jīng, fragmentary Manichean scripture)) is in excellent condition and corresponds with Manichaean texts found in other languages.
 Within the Traité are discourses attributed to Mani in response to questions from a disciple (named "A-to" or "Addā") on the nature of Manichaean cosmogony and ethics.
-The first discourse primarily concerns the creation of the universe via the salvation of primal man by the powers of light, a subsequent attack by the prince of darkness, and the eventual triumph of light over the darkness.
-Themes such as the symbol of trees and the enumeration of nights and days are found in other western Manichaean texts, namely those written in Coptic.
-More precise parallels can be drawn between the fragments of Turkish-Manichaean texts.
+The first discourse primarily concerns the creation of the universe, the salvation of primal man by the powers of light, a subsequent attack by the prince of darkness, and the eventual triumph of light over darkness.
+Themes such as the symbol of trees and the enumeration of nights and days are found in other Western Manichaean texts, namely those written in the Coptic language.
+More precise parallels can be drawn between the fragments of Turkic Manichaean texts.
 In 1983, Werner Sundermann detailed how twenty-two Parthian manuscripts served as the original compositions of the texts, which were subsequently translated into Turkish and Sogdian, and then one of those Central Asian translations served as the basis for the Chinese language versions.

 The Hymnscroll (下部讚 (Xiàbùzàn, "the lower (second?) section of the Manichean hymns)) consists of thirty hymns that were likely directly translated from Parthian into the Chinese language, as several of the hymns are phonetic transcriptions of the original Parthian hymns, unintelligible to the common Chinese reader.
 The scroll finishes with an appeal for blessing.
 The text indicates that it was translated and compiled in Turfan.
 The Compendium (摩尼光佛教法儀略 (Móní guāng fójiào fǎ yí lüè, outline of the teachings and rules of Mani, Buddha of Light)) begins with an account of Mani's birth that is directly based on the life of the Buddha and then provides a summarization of Manichaean doctrines.
-The text opens with a paragraph that explains how the text was ordered by the Tang dynasty on July 16, 731, and in a later passage mentions how Mani was a reincarnation of Lao-tzu.
+The text opens with a paragraph that explains how the text was ordered by the Tang dynasty on July 16, 731, and in a later passage mentions how Mani was a reincarnation of Lao Tzu.

 The discovery of the Xiapu Manichaean manuscripts was made known to the public in October 2008.
 The texts are used for Manichaean rituals in Baiyang Township, Xiapu County.

 Artwork

-Painting is a Manichaean tradition that traces its roots back to Mani himself (Arzhang), who elevated art-making to the esteem of the divine spirit, believed that meditating on beauty brought one closer to god, and ultimately saw the practicality of pictures as a transcultural method of teaching.
+Painting is a Manichaean tradition that traces its roots back to Mani himself (Arzhang), who elevated art-making to the esteem of the divine spirit, believed that meditating on beauty brought one closer to God, and ultimately saw the practicality of pictures as a transcultural method of teaching.
 Just as the pristine-condition Manichaean texts come from Chinese Manichaeism, so, too, do the remaining examples of Manichaean artwork, in the forms of fragments and full hanging-scrolls.